SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 > Tip: **Ctrl + c** to stop a process

 And it should work out of the box for Ethernet.
-This process is as same as installation of Arch Linux ([part one](/archlinux-install/)).
+But you have to manually setup if you are using wireless connections.
 If you encounter any problem, check `NetworkManager` 's status with,
 ```bash
 systemctl status NetworkManager
 ```